bestwebsoft/relevant-wordpress-plugin/readme.txt

 * Update : Improved design of code.

 == Upgrade Notice ==

+= V1.1.0 =
+We updated all functionality for wordpress 4.1.

 = V1.0.9 =
 The bug with Related Posts Plugin Widget is fixed.
 We updated all functionality for wordpress 4.0.1.